maiali13/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ### Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

 We can divide the floors in half, (similar to a binary search on a sorted array) and try the middle floor.
-If the egg breaks, discard the above floors as possiblities, and remember this floor as the highest we need to consider as a possibility for f.
+If the egg breaks, discard the above floors as possibilities, and remember this floor as the highest we need to consider as a possibility for f.
 We then divide the remaning floors below us in half, moving to that middle floor.
 If the egg doesn't break, we discard the floors below and only consider the floors above us.
 Repeating the action of dividing the remaining floors in half until the lowest floor where the egg breaks and assign that to f.
 Because we are treating this as a binary search, our solution has a runtime complexity of O(log(n)).

 i.e.:
 with building n = 100